 Date of Verdict: November 4, 2022

-Recently, this firm represented a man who as rear-ended in the South Carolina by a concrete truck owned and operated by Concrete Supply Co., LLC.
-Concrete Supply is one of the largest concrete companies in the Southeast with a large presence in the Upstate, Midlands and Lowcountry of South Carolina.
+Recently, our firm represented a man who was rear-ended in South Carolina by a concrete truck owned and operated by Concrete Supply Co., LLC.
+Concrete Supply is one of the largest concrete companies in the Southeast, with a large presence in the Upstate, Midlands, and Lowcountry of South Carolina.

 Concrete Supply refused to make a reasonable settlement offer after the collision, causing our client to file a lawsuit against Concrete Supply and its employee driver, Michael Landy.
 This personal injury tort action was filed in the Richland County Court of Common Pleas and later transferred to the Lexington County Court of Common Pleas, bearing case caption Edward O’Neal v.
 Concrete Supply Co., LLC – 2021-CP-32-00467.

 The case against Concrete Supply Co., LLC was based on allegations of driver negligence and reckless driving.
 The driver of the concrete truck was distracted and not paying attention to the road ahead of him when he struck the rear of Mr. O’Neal’s four-door sedan while he was stopped at a red light.
 Immediately after the impact, Mr. O’Neal felt pain in his neck and back and was disoriented.
 He was transported from the collision by Lexington County EMS to Lexington Medical Center for evaluation and treatment.